tldayan/tip-calculator/README.md

 # Tip Calculator App

 ![Design preview for the Tip calculator app coding challenge](./design/desktop-preview.jpg)

-This project represents my solution for the Tip Calculator App challenge provided by [Frontend Mentor](https://www.frontendmentor.io/).
+This project is my solution for the Tip Calculator App challenge provided by [Frontend Mentor](https://www.frontendmentor.io/).
 The challenge aimed to create an interactive tip calculator that allows users to calculate the tip amount based on the bill and service quality.

 ## Overview